technicat/resume/index.md

 September 1991 to May 1993

-Masters degree in Computer Science, B+ GPA
+Masters degree in Computer Science, 3.x GPA